 - Lunch: A salad with grilled shrimp

-- Dinner: A beef stir-fry with vegetables and brown rice
+- Dinner: A black bean and vegetable stir-fry with brown rice

 - Breakfast: A fruit salad with yogurt and sliced almonds

 - Lunch: A grilled chicken salad topped with pumpkin seeds

 - Breakfast: An omelet with mushrooms and zucchini

 - Lunch: Bean soup with a whole wheat or gluten-free roll.